 The BFTIP allows for the cancellation of up to 100% of municipal property taxes.
-Tax Assistance will only apply during the Rehabilitation Period and/or the Development Period of the project in accordance with the provisions of the Municipal Act, 2001.
+Tax Assistance will only apply during the Assistance Period of the project in accordance with the provisions of the Municipal Act, 2001.
 The maximum Tax Assistance available shall be equal to or less than the total of the approved eligible Rehabilitation costs (refer to Section 6.4 for a description of the eligible costs).
-The municipal portion of the property Tax Assistance will terminate when the total Tax Assistance provided (municipal and education) equals the total approved Rehabilitation costs, OR, on the date that the Occupancy Period begins (refer to Appendix A for definition), OR such earlier period otherwise stipulated in the Tax Assistance By-law.
+The municipal portion of the property Tax Assistance will terminate when the total Tax Assistance provided (municipal and education) equals the total approved Rehabilitation costs, OR, on the date that the Assistance Period ends (refer to Appendix A for definition), OR such earlier period otherwise stipulated in the Tax Assistance By-Law.

 The Minister of Finance may match the municipality's BFTIP Tax Assistance through the cancellation of the education portion of the property tax.
-This exemption may commence at the start of the Rehabilitation Period and continue through the Development Period.
-The education portion of the property Tax Assistance will terminate when the total Tax Assistance provided (municipal and education) equals the total approved eligible Rehabilitation costs, OR, after three years, OR such earlier period otherwise stipulated in the Tax Assistance By-law.
+This exemption may run concurrently with the Assistance Period.
+The education portion of the property Tax Assistance will terminate when the total Tax Assistance provided (municipal and education) equals the total approved eligible Rehabilitation costs, OR after ten years (for residential developments), OR after six years (for business developments), OR such earlier period otherwise stipulated in the Tax Assistance By-Law.
 The education portion of the Tax Assistance will also terminate if the property approved for Tax Assistance is severed, subdivided, sold or conveyed.
 Any conditions imposed by the Minister of Finance with respect to the cancellation of the education portion of the property tax will be included in the Tax Assistance By-law.